Arc-Computer/arc-memory/docs/plugin-architecture.md

 3. **Plugin Versioning**: Version compatibility checking
 4. **UI Integration**: Allow plugins to extend the VS Code UI

-Arc Memory's plugin architecture provides a flexible and extensible way to ingest data from various sources.
-By implementing the `IngestorPlugin` protocol and registering your plugin, you can extend Arc Memory to support new data sources and integrate them seamlessly into the knowledge graph.
+The Arc Memory SDK's plugin architecture provides a flexible and extensible way to ingest data from various sources.
+By implementing the `IngestorPlugin` protocol and registering your plugin, you can extend the Arc Memory SDK to support new data sources and integrate them seamlessly into the knowledge graph.